manvinderjit/amazon-connect-implement/README.md

-# Amazon Connect Conatact Flow Implementation Demonstration
+# Amazon Connect Contact Flow Implementation Demonstration
 A project demonstrating the implementation of Amazon Connect Contact Center Flow and Integration with Lambda, SQS, and DynamoDB.

 ## Overview